Bill

 AI Summary

-This bill establishes a Biosecurity Fencing Cost-Sharing Program administered by Hawaii's Department of Agriculture to help farmers combat invasive species like axis deer and feral pigs that threaten agricultural productivity.
-The program will provide financial reimbursement to eligible farmers for at least 50% of expenses related to installing, constructing, repairing, or improving agricultural fencing, with potential for higher reimbursement rates (up to an unspecified percentage) for farmers who submit an approved conservation plan from a soil and water conservation district.
-To qualify, applicants must demonstrate active agricultural operations, provide documentation of farm activities, and agree to submit a report detailing their fencing project.
-The department will be required to maintain records, create an annual report for the legislature about the program's expenditures and impacts, develop a public awareness campaign, and adopt rules for implementation.
-The bill defines "agricultural fencing" broadly, including traditional and modern fencing methods designed to protect livestock and crops from invasive species.
-While the bill sets the program's effective date as July 1, 2050, it includes an appropriation for fiscal years 2025-2026 and 2026-2027, suggesting the program is intended to be implemented much sooner than the stated effective date.
+This bill establishes a Biosecurity Fencing Cost-Sharing Program administered by Hawaii's Department of Agriculture to help farmers protect their agricultural operations from invasive species like axis deer and feral pigs.
+The program will provide financial reimbursement to eligible farmers for at least 50% of their expenses in installing, constructing, repairing, or improving agricultural fencing, with potential for higher reimbursement rates (up to an unspecified percentage) if farmers submit an approved conservation plan from a soil and water conservation district.
+To qualify, applicants must demonstrate active agricultural operations, provide documentation of their farm activities, and agree to submit a report detailing their fencing project within 30 days of completion.
+The department is required to maintain records of all projects, submit an annual report to the legislature describing the program's expenditures and impacts, and develop a public awareness campaign to inform farmers about the program.
+The bill defines "agricultural fencing" broadly, including traditional and modern fencing methods designed to protect livestock and crops, and appropriates funding for fiscal years 2025-2026 and 2026-2027 to support the program's implementation, with the goal of enhancing agricultural biosecurity and mitigating the damage caused by invasive species.

 Committee Categories